-The Rental Partnership Program helps JBLM single service members and their families find affordable, off-base housing.
+The Rental Partnership Program helps JBLM single and married service members and their families find affordable, off-base housing.
 The intent is to help ease the financial stress of PCS moves and other major transitions by encouraging landlords to provide a 5 percent or more discount on monthly rent, waive security/rent deposits and waive fees for credit checks.
 Landlords also agree that the units will be inspected by the JBLM HSO to ensure they meet acceptable standards.
 In return, the landlord reaps the benefits of the RPP.
 Most importantly to the landlord, the service member agrees to pay rent by military allotment.
-This greatly reduces the landlord’s risk of receiving late payments.
+This greatly reduces the landlord’s risk of receiving late payments and/or losing rental income.
 The landlord also receives free advertising leading to increased revenue and lower vacancy rates.
 This program encourages landlords to take advantage of the unique benefits of working with the military and to pass the savings on to military families.

 WHO IS ELIGIBLE FOR RPP?

 All active-duty service members assigned to JBLM, married and single, who are in receipt of Basic Allowance for Housing, may apply for the program.

 Service Members will select a property from the list of participating RPP properties and submit their required documents to the property manager.
 The property manager will email the Service Member's application packet to the HSO and will then schedule the Service Member an appointment for their enrollment briefing which will be conducted over the telephone.
 When all actions and final counseling has been completed, qualified Service Members will receive an Eligibility Certificate which will be emailed to the Property Manager as well.
 The Service Member will then sign their lease and receive an email with step-by-step guidance on how to complete set up of their allotment.